Support Us

 Advertisement:

-"They always turned to me when they were injured or had health issues.
-One of them said: ‘When we’re in trouble, we just call Mom and she helps us.’
-It started as a joke, and then it caught on.
+"If they were injured, or they had some problems, they would come to me.
+And one of them said: ‘If we have some problem, we just call Mommy and she helps us.’
+So this started as a joke and then it really started to take root.
 They always called me Mommy.
-Now it seems really funny, but at the time I was even a bit offended because everyone else had cool nicknames like Bullet, Biker, Racer and Ghost – and I was Mommy," Beka says with a smile.
+I was like, everybody else gets cool call signs like Bullet, Biker, Ghost Rider, you know – and I was Mommy," Beka says with a smile.

 As soon as she joined the brigade, Beka told her brothers-in-arms she no longer wanted to be Mommy.
 She asked them to just call her Beka.

 New soldiers frequently joined the brigade while it was stationed in Avdiivka.
 Beka would teach them tactical medicine.
-She was working around the clock both as a medic at a stabilisation centre and evacuating wounded soldiers, and as an instructor.
+She was working around the clock both as a medic at a stabilisation point and evacuating wounded soldiers, and as an instructor.

 Beka working as an instructor